VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 ![vmanomaly-model-type-non-rolling](model-type-non-rolling.webp)

+### Online Models

+Introduced in [v1.15.0](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1150), online (incremental) models allow defining a smaller frame `fit_window` and less frequent `fit` calls to reduce the data burden from VictoriaMetrics.
+They make incremental updates to model parameters during each `infer_every` call, even on a single datapoint.
+If the model doesn't support online mode, it's called **offline** (its parameters are only updated during `fit` calls).

+Main differences between offline and online:

+Fit stage
+- Both types have a `fit` stage, run on the `fit_window` data frame.
+- For offline models, `fit_window` should contain enough data to train the model (e.g., 2 seasonal periods).
+- For online models, training can start gradually from smaller chunks (e.g., 1 hour).

+Infer stage
+- Both types have an `infer` stage, run on new datapoints (timestamps > last seen timestamp of the previous `infer` call).
+- Offline models use a pre-trained (during `fit` call) *static* model to make every `infer` call until the next `fit` call, when the model is completely re-trained.
+- Online models use a pre-trained (during `fit` call) *dynamic* model, which is gradually updated during each `infer` call with new datapoints.
+However, to prevent the model from accumulating outdated behavior, each `fit` call resets the model from scratch.

+**Strengths**:

+- The ability to distribute the data load evenly between the initial `fit` and subsequent `infer` calls.
+For example, an online model can be fit on 10 `1m` datapoints during the initial `fit` stage once per month and then be gradually updated on the same 10 `1m` datapoints during each `infer` call each 10 minutes.
+- The model can adapt to new data patterns (gradually updating itself during each `infer` call) without needing to wait for the next `fit` call and one big re-training.
+- Slightly faster training/updating times compared to similar offline models.

+**Limitations**:

+- Until the online model sees enough data (especially if the data shows strong seasonality), its predictions might be unstable, producing more [false positives](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#false-positive) (`anomaly_score > 1`) or making [false negative predictions, skipping real anomalies](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#false-negative).
+- Not all models (e.g., complex ones like [Prophet](#prophet)) have a direct online alternative, thus their applicability can be somewhat limited.

+Each of the ([built-in](#built-in-models) or [custom](#custom-model-guide)) online models (like [`OnlineZscoreModel`](#online-z-score)) shares the following common parameters and properties:
+- `n_samples_seen_` (int) - this model *property* refers to the number of datapoints the model was trained on and increases from 0 (before the first `fit`) with each consecutive `infer` call.
+- `min_n_samples_seen` (int), optional - this *parameter* defines the minimum number of samples to be seen before reliably computing the [anomaly score](https://docs.victoriametrics.com/anomaly-detection/faq/#what-is-anomaly-score).
+Otherwise, the anomaly score will be 0 until `n_samples_seen_` > `min_n_samples_seen`, as there is not enough data to trust the model's predictions.
+For example, if your data has hourly seasonality and '1m' frequency, setting `min_n_samples_seen_` to 288 (1440 minutes in a day / 5 minutes) should be sufficient.

+### Offline models

+Every other model that isn't [online](#online-models).
+Offline models are completely re-trained during `fit` call and isn't updated during consecutive `infer` calls.

 ## Built-in Models

 ### Overview
-VM Anomaly Detection (`vmanomaly` hereinafter) models support 2 groups of parameters:
+VictoriaMetrics Anomaly Detection models support 2 groups of parameters:

 - **`vmanomaly`-specific** arguments - please refer to *Parameters specific for vmanomaly* and *Default model parameters* subsections for each of the models below.
 - Arguments to **inner model** (say, [Facebook's Prophet](https://facebook.github.io/prophet/docs/quick_start.html#python-api)), passed in a `args` argument as key-value pairs, that will be directly given to the model during initialization to allow granular control.
 Optional.

-**Note**: For users who may not be familiar with Python data types such as `list[dict]`, a [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) in Python is a data structure that stores data values in key-value pairs.
+> **Note**: For users who may not be familiar with Python data types such as `list[dict]`, a [dictionary](https://www.w3schools.com/python/python_dictionaries.asp) in Python is a data structure that stores data values in key-value pairs.
 This structure allows for efficient data retrieval and management.

 **Models**:
 * [AutoTuned](#autotuned) - designed to take the cognitive load off the user, allowing any of built-in models below to be re-tuned for best params on data seen during each `fit` phase of the algorithm.
 Tradeoff is between increased computational time and optimized results / simpler maintenance.
 * [Prophet](#prophet) - the most versatile one for production usage, especially for complex data ([trends](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend), [change points](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-2/#novelties), [multi-seasonality](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality))
-* [Z-score](#z-score) - useful for testing and for simpler data ([de-trended](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) data without strict [seasonality](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality) and with anomalies of similar magnitude as your "normal" data)
+* [Z-score](#z-score) - useful for initial testing and for simpler data ([de-trended](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) data without strict [seasonality](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality) and with anomalies of similar magnitude as your "normal" data)
+* [Online Z-score](#online-z-score) - [online](#online-models) alternative to [Z-score](#z-score) model with exact same behavior and use cases.
-* [Holt-Winters](#holt-winters) - well-suited for **data with moderate complexity**, exhibiting distinct [trends](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) and/or [seasonal patterns](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality).
+* [Holt-Winters](#holt-winters) - well-suited for **data with moderate complexity**, exhibiting distinct [trends](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) and/or [single seasonal pattern](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality).
-* [MAD (Median Absolute Deviation)](#mad-median-absolute-deviation) - similarly to Z-score, is effective for **identifying outliers in relatively consistent data** (useful for detecting sudden, stark deviations from the median)
+* [MAD (Median Absolute Deviation)](#mad-median-absolute-deviation) - similarly to [Z-score](#z-score), is effective for **identifying outliers in relatively consistent data** (useful for detecting sudden, stark deviations from the median).
+* [Online MAD](#online-mad) - approximate [online](#online-models) alternative to [MAD model](#mad-median-absolute-deviation), appropriate for the same use cases.
 * [Rolling Quantile](#rolling-quantile) - best for **data with evolving patterns**, as it adapts to changes over a rolling window.
+* [Online Seasonal Quantile](#online-seasonal-quantile) - best used on **[de-trended](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) data with strong (possibly multiple) [seasonalities](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality)**.
+Can act as a (slightly less powerful) [online](#online-models) replacement to [`ProphetModel`](#prophet).
 * [Seasonal Trend Decomposition](#seasonal-trend-decomposition) - similarly to Holt-Winters, is best for **data with pronounced [seasonal](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#seasonality) and [trend](https://victoriametrics.com/blog/victoriametrics-anomaly-detection-handbook-chapter-1/#trend) components**
 * [Isolation forest (Multivariate)](#isolation-forest-multivariate) - useful for **metrics data interaction** (several queries/metrics -> single anomaly score) and **efficient in detecting anomalies in high-dimensional datasets**
 * [Custom model](#custom-model-guide) - benefit from your own models and expertise to better support your **unique use case**.